NEED HELP? Talk To A Door Expert.

 Residential vs. Commercial Hinges: Is There a Difference?

-When shopping for door hardware for your business, you may find yourself looking at a mix of residential vs. commercial products.
+When shopping for door hardware for your business, you may find yourself looking at a mix of residential vs. commercial hinges.
 Sometimes the hardware may look very similar, so it can be tempting to invest in the residential products as they are usually less expensive.

 However, there are often critical differences in the quality and level of protection that you should consider.
 Here are a few of the main differences between residential and commercial hinges: